-I find it a very relaxing and rewarding part of gardening, provided all the seeds germinate !!
+I find it a relaxing and rewarding part of gardening, especially when all the seeds sprout!

 These are the simple steps that I take when sowing seeds to ensure I have a high germination (sprouting) rate and good strong plants to use in the garden.

 Watch this video for my easy step-by-step method…

 Ready to get started??
 Have all your equipment ready to go.

 - quality seed raising mix - this is a soil blend suitable for seed growing.

 - plastic pots, punnets or small recycled containers - I’ll show a few examples in video!

 - a selection of seeds - choose plants that are suitable for your cliamte and growing in the current season.